bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 | `FFF` | Fastest possible fall-off.                                        |
 | `cut` | Instant fall-off, the envelope will not play after the Note-off.  |

-`cut` is very specific and is not part of many XM trackers and players.<br>
+`cut` **is very specific and is not part of many XM trackers and players.**
-You could simulate the effect of `cut` by simply not having any points in the volume envelope after the sustain point.<br>
+You could simulate the effect of `cut` by simply not having any points in the volume envelope after the sustain point.
-Some, however, would argue that it's useful when you're using effects that offset where you are on the envelope.<br>
+Some, however, would argue that it's useful when you're using effects that offset where you are on the envelope.
 Ultimately, it's up to you.

 #### Vibrato